nrwl/nx/docs/shared/tutorials/angular-monorepo.md

 <p>product-list works!</p>
 ```

-Make sure the `ProductListComponent` is exported via the `index.ts` file of our `products` library and is listed in the `exports` of the `ProductsModule`.
+Make sure the `ProductsComponent` is exported via the `index.ts` file of our `products` library and is listed in the `exports` of the `ProductsModule`.
 This is our public API with the rest of the workspace.
 Only export what's really necessary to be usable outside the library itself.

 ```ts {% fileName="libs/products/src/index.ts" %}
 export * from './lib/products/products.component';